-To maintain the integrity and efficacy of medicines requiring refrigerated storage, they must be stored at all times within the range of 2.0 to 8.0 degrees Celsius (+2° to +8° C).
+To maintain the integrity and efficacy of medicines requiring refrigerated storage, they MUST be stored at all times within the range of 2.0 to 8.0 degrees Celsius ($+2^{\circ}$ to $+8^{\circ}$ C).

 Any deviation outside of this temperature range requires investigation and remedial action to be completed by the clinical area.
-Further advice on storage conditions for each particular medicine can be obtained via the facility Pharmacy Department or NUM.
+Further advice on storage conditions for each medicine can be obtained via the facility Pharmacy Department or NUM.

-To ensure appropriate temperature conditions for such medicines, each ward or clinical area must have a medicine-dedicated, appropriately sized, monitored and maintained refrigerator, purpose built for medicine and/or vaccine storage and on an essential power supply.
+To ensure appropriate temperature conditions for medicines requiring refrigeration, each ward or clinical area MUST have a medicine-dedicated, appropriately sized, monitored and maintained refrigerator, purpose built for medicine and/or vaccine storage and on an essential power supply.

-For non-vaccine refrigerated medicines, it is preferable the monitoring triggers an audible alarm in the event of temperature excursions, and must record minimum, maximum and current temperature.
+For non-vaccine refrigerated medicines, it is preferable the monitoring triggers an audible alarm in the event of temperature excursions, and MUST record minimum, maximum and current temperature.

-All refrigerators used for vaccine storage must have an audible alarm set to activate when a temperature deviation occurs.
+All refrigerators used for vaccine storage MUST have an audible alarm set to activate when a temperature deviation occurs.
 Local risk assessments should determine the need for each refrigerator to have a back to base alarm.
-All vaccine containing refrigerators must also have continuous data logging.
+All vaccine containing refrigerators MUST also have continuous data logging.
+The data logging report is downloaded and reviewed at least weekly.